dubzzz/fast-check/MIGRATION_2.X_TO_3.X.md

 For backward compatibility reasons, in order to unlock the "depth inferred by size" in v2, you need to explicitely define a `baseSize` value globally or to define a `depthFactor` (now `depthSize` in v3) at the level of your recursive arbitrary.
 In v3, not specifying it will be fully equivalent to specifying it with value `'small'`.

+## `Arbitrary` API changed ✨👽️

+There are many ways you could be impacted by this one, but most of the time it corresponds to pretty advanced usages of the library:

+- You call manually `generate` on one of the arbitraries defined by the library
+- You implemented the API of `Arbitrary` to define your own arbitrary

+While the first case, is one of the possible usages, it's probably not the most important usage making people rely on the API of `Arbitrary`.

+The legacy API of `Arbitrary` has been replaced by the API of `NextArbitrary` (referred as `Arbitrary` in v3) — [#2944](https://github.com/dubzzz/fast-check/pull/2944) and [#2945](https://github.com/dubzzz/fast-check/pull/2945).
+More details on those APIs on the [documentation for advanced arbitraries](https://github.com/dubzzz/fast-check/blob/v2.25.0/documentation/AdvancedArbitraries.md#starting-at-version-2150).

+**Guidelines for v2**: In v2, you can already start to implement the new APIs internally and converting the produced instances when calling runners, properties or arbitraries exposed by v2.
+Once you adapted your custom arbitraries to the new API, you can convert them to the old one by calling `fc.convertFromNext` or to the new one (if you want to convert an arbitrary defined in the framework) with `fc.convertToNext`.
+The two converters have been added in v2 to help with the migration, they have been dropped in v3 as the legacy API does not exist anymore in v3.

 ## Random number generators must follow the new API exposed by `pure-rand` ✨👽️

-THe PR [#2941](https://github.com/dubzzz/fast-check/pull/2941) drops the support for legacy APIs of `pure-rand`.
+The PR [#2941](https://github.com/dubzzz/fast-check/pull/2941) drops the support for legacy APIs of `pure-rand`.
 If you were defining your own random number generator and not using one of the packaged ones, you may probably double-check this change.
 We basically makes it compulsary for any passed random number generator passed to runner to come with `clone`, `unsafeNext` and `unsafeJump` (if `jump`).

 The only users being impacted will be the ones using: